Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 30 of 6930.
-Question30.
-The outer planets are also called as ____ Correct
+30. The outer planets are also called as ____

 The four large planets Jupiter, Saturn, Uranus and Neptune spread out in the outer solar system and slowly orbit the Sun are called outer planets.
 They are made of hydrogen, helium and other gases in huge amounts and have very dense atmosphere.
 They are known as gas giants and are called gaseous planets.
 The four outer planets Jupiter, Saturn, Uranus and Neptune have rings whereas the four inner planets do not have any rings.